nvdaes/clipContentsDesigner/addon/doc/ro/readme.md

   clipboard: Allows to set a separator which can be used to find the text segments once the entire added text is pasted.

-* Add text before clip data: It's also possible to choose if the added text will be appended or prepended.
-* Select the actions which require previous confirmation: You can choose, for each action available, if it should be performed inmediately or after confirmation.
+  confirmation.
 Available actions are: add text, clear clipboard, emulate copy and emulate cut.
 * Request confirmation before performing the selected actions when: You can